timroesner/Blog/_posts/2019-10-10-using-sf-symbols.md

 This is just a small subset of the over 1600 symbols.
 You will likely not use all of them in your project, so adding them while you go along is probably your best bet.

 ### Summary
 Looking for icons to use in your project has always been a struggle for indie developers.
-It's great that we now get so many Apple designed resources to use, scalabled to many sizes and weights.
+It's great that we now get so many Apple designed assets, freely scalabled in sizes and weights.
 No more paying fees or worrying about seperate licenses for your icons.
-Unfortunatly the overhead for adding icons to iOS 12 and below is much larger than for iOS 13.
-It might be a little while longer before most projects will target iOS 13, but once they do, it opens up a lot more possibilities.
+Unfortunatly there is more overhead to add these icons to iOS 12 and below, but as described in the section above even that is very well possible, and doesn't differ from the way you use custom assets now.
+However one area where SF Symbols are significantly lagging is transit icons.
+Overall I'm seeing this as a big benefit to many smaller developers, who do not have the bandwidth to design custom icons for everything.